 We have a “no cell phones” policy at our camp.
 We believe camp is a great opportunity for children to be independent from their parents, in a safe and supportive environment, for a short period of time.
 Camp, for most kids, is the one time when they handle issues directly with their peers and counselors without relying on their parents.
 The boost of confidence the campers gain from these experiences is one of the most valuable things they will take away from their time at camp.

 Communication with your child and knowing how your child is doing are both very important.
 We encourage you to write letters and send emails to your child at camp (learn how below!)
-We will also encourage your camper to. write you letters while they are here.
+We will also encourage your camper to write you letters while they are here.
 We agree to call you if your child is experiencing a problem at camp and you are welcome to call our camp office with any questions or concerns you have about your camper.

 Thank you for your support in keeping Farm Camp cell phone free.

-New this summer, no more care packages!
+We ask that you don’t send care packages!
 While letters and encouraging words from home are vital to a camper’s experience, we have found that care packages can often be distracting and isolating for campers that may not receive them.
 They have also led to a lot of trash being left around camp.
 For these reasons, Farm Camp will not allow care packages and encourage you to instead write letters to your camper.
 Care packages will be confiscated and not returned.

 If you camper has forgotten something essential, please email email@example.com to make arrangements.